 Another way to incorporate double gauze into your quilt is in bite-sized pieces.
 Julie mixed her double gauze fabric with bits of quilting cotton, voile, linen and flannel.
 She also used double gauze on the backing for an extra-soft finish to her Sunshine Quilt.

-Find new ways to use comfy cozy quilts to make your house a home with the Bluprint class Garden of Quilted Possibilities, where you’ll learn three lovely quilt projects sure to brighten up any room!
+Find new ways to use comfy cozy quilts to make your house a home with the Craftsy class Garden of Quilted Possibilities, where you’ll learn three lovely quilt projects sure to brighten up any room!